prateek7150/Delta-Demo/README.md

 # Delta-Demo
-This is a demo for git and github learning on delta batch
+This is a demo for git and github learning on delta batch.